SadhanaParameswaran/Introduction-to-Electronics-and-Communications/Communication Systems/Analog and Digital Modulations/README.md

 Write a script to sample a sinusoidal base band signal of 1000Hz frequency at a sampling frequency of 40KHz.
 Reduce the sampling frequency by half and then to 1/4th .
 Report if the sampling frequency would alter retrieving the baseband signal.
 Determine around what sampling frequency you start seeing the distortion?

 # Problem Statement 7
+For the given data below,
+•	Modulating signal: square wave of frequency 1KHz
+•	Modulation Index for PM =4
+•	Modulating Index for FM =4
+•	Carrier: Sinusoidal wave of 42KHz
+Q1.
+Plot the Modulating signal
+Q2.
+Plot the Phase modulated signal for the given modulating signal Q3.
+Plot the Frequency modulated signal.

 # Problem Statement 8
+Write a MATLAB script to generate an ASK signal for the baseband digital data given below Consider a sinusoidal carrier of
+Q1.
+Vc*sin(2 * pi *2000* t)
+Q2.
+(Vc/4)*sin(2 * pi *2000* t)
+To represent ‘1’ and ‘0’ respectively.
+0	0	1	0	1	1	0	1	0	0

 # Problem Statement 9
 # Problem Statement 10